Nagendra1997/mesibo-documentation/livestreaming.md

 In case of group messaging you have the same type of controls.
 With group calling you just have an additional set of settings along with these permissons.
 Mesibo Group Calling APIs simply extend the features offered in group messaging.

-### Group Calling - That's Just Group messaging with extra steps!
+### Group Calling - That's just Group messaging with extra steps!
 In your console, along with the settings for a normal group we will now see new settings for group calling.
 Mesibo APIs for conferencing, extend the core features offered by mesibo [Group Management and Messaging APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis).

 If you are not familiar with using [Mesibo Group Management APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis), here's a little recap.
 Feel free to skip ahead if you are already familiar with group messaging.